The following definitions will help you understand your home exercise program.

 - Passive Range of Motion (PROM): Muscular exercise without any effort on part of the patient.
 Also called “stretching”.

-- Active Range of Motion (AROM): The range of movement at a particular joint that a patient is able to accomplish without assistance.
+- Active Range of Motion (AROM): The range of movement at a particular joint that a patient can accomplish without assistance.
 Also called “strengthening”.

 There are two motions that we typically stretch and strengthen for torticollis.